Elixeum/docs/docs/pages/developer/api/contract-planning.md

 ### List
 Gets a list of workflows from the database.

-Endpoint: `GET: {hostName}/contract-planning-service/api/workflow/status/list/{workflowId:guid}`
+Endpoint: `GET /contract-planning-service/api/workflow/status/list/{workflowId:uuid}`

 Params:
-`workflowId:guid` - Workflow identification.
+`workflowId:uuid` - Workflow identification.
 It's set to `ContractType.WorkflowId`
 `offset:int` - The number of records that is skipped `count:int` - The maximum number of records to return